External Payment Types

 }

-In turn, Syrve POS sends the specified serialized class to the payment context (IPaymentContext) and then this class is extracted and deserialized in the CanPaySilently method.
+In turn, SyrveFront passes the specified serialized class for payment into the payment context (IPaymentContext), and then in the method CanPaySilently, the class is extracted and deserialized:

 public bool CanPaySilently(decimal sum, Guid? orderId, Guid paymentTypeId, IPaymentDataContext context)